ahujaprabhpreet/Bowling-game/README.md

 ## Usage and Testing
 * Open the project in any IDE and run the application
 * Enter the number of players and scores for individual frames for each player as mentioned in the interface
-* Note: Assuming that the user inputs only numbers for the player count and score.
-(As the scores are going to be fed by the gaming console)
+* Note: Assuming that the user inputs only numbers for the player count and score (As the scores are going to be fed by the gaming console)
 * Total score will be calculated and the winner will be declared at the end of 10th frame
 * To run tests, Run all tests using the IDE